-If you’re new to non-monogamy, one of the things that’s hard to wrap your head around is all the jargon that doesn’t exist in monocentric relationships.
-When it comes to relationship anarchy vs solo polyamory, you’ll often see them referred to as if they are one and the same thing.
-So what exactly is the difference – and is it possible to be both?
+If you’re new to non-monogamy, it’s often hard to wrap your head around all the new jargon that doesn’t exist in monogamous relationships.
+So, when it comes to relationship anarchy vs solo polyamory, you’ll often see them referred to as the same thing.
+But are they?
+And if not, what exactly is the difference?
+Is it possible to be both?
 Here’s my take on these autonomous relationship identities.

 Can you be a solo poly relationship anarchist?